 4. School Uniforms Are Uncomfortable and Impractical

-School uniforms, for whatever reason, are often made of uncomfortable materials which students often despise.
+School uniforms, for whatever reason, are often made of uncomfortable materials that students often despise.
 Therefore, it is reasonable to argue that if school children were allowed to pick their own clothes, then they would learn better because they feel more comfortable.
-The problem seems to be an inherent one -- school uniforms need to be uncomfortable to keep costs down and achieve the desired look.
+The problem seems to be an inherent one—school uniforms need to be uncomfortable to keep costs down and achieve the desired look.
 Therefore, making a comfortable school uniform simply would not be possible.

 When considering school uniform pros and cons, it is vital that the purpose of school uniforms is discussed.
 If uniforms don't meet the purpose they were intended for, then they should be abolished.